 Eoverruca barringtonensis sp. nov.

-Fig. 18A5
+(Fig. 18A5)

 Diagnosis.
 Eoverruca in which the occludent margin of the moveable tergum is short and convex, the scutal auricle broad and the secondary ridge poorly defined.

 Type.
 A moveable tergum (NHMUK PI In 64882) from the basal West Melbury Formation, Cambridge Greensand Member, lower Cenomanian Neostlingoceras carcitanense ammonite subzone, Barrington, Cambridgeshire, UK.